bjnath/season_of_docs_2020/suggestion.md

 projects with technical writers [[1]](#season_fn).
 Though great work got done, we recalled the proverb about giving a person a fish versus teaching them fishing [[2]](#fish_fn).
 We resolved to build this site to help developers help themselves.
-A team may not have time to write everything -- Seasons of Docs will always be valuable -- but they will understand their requirements, and the docs they do have will be sound.
+There's never enough hours to write everything -- Seasons of Docs will always be valuable -- but you will better understand your requirements, and the docs you do have will be sound.

 <a name="season_fn"></a>[1] 2019 Season of Docs; several of us participated.
 We look forward to rejoining as [the 2020 Season of Docs](https://developers.google.com/season-of-docs/) gets underway.<br>